 The editor is easy to use and allows you to create and edit questionnaires on the go.
 If you can’t access the internet, JotForm makes it possible to gather information with the offline data collection feature.
 Plus, JotForm is known for its collaboration features which make it easy for a team to complete a project.

 JotForm offers a free plan limiting you to 100 form submissions a month, with paid plans starting at $19 a month.

-Lastly, let's review some important questions to ask while designing a logo.
+Lastly, let's review some important questions to ask while designing a logo for a client.

 Questions to Ask When Designing a Logo